ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 a self-defined entity domain, and its ResourceID SHOULD be ignored from its entity domain name.

-Given a set of ALTO information resources, there MAY be an aggregated entity domain in a given entity domain type amongst them.
-An aggregated entity domain is simply identified by its entity domain type.
-For example, given two network maps `net-map-1` and `net-map-2`, `ipv4` and `ipv6` identify two aggregated Internet address entity domains (see [](#inet-addr-domain)) between them.
+Given a set of ALTO information resources, there MAY be a resource-agnostic entity domain in a given entity domain type amongst them.
+A resource-agnostic entity domain is simply identified by its entity domain type.
+For example, given two network maps `net-map-1` and `net-map-2`, `ipv4` and `ipv6` identify two resource-agnostic Internet address entity domains (see [](#inet-addr-domain)) between them.

 <!--